aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    [jsii]: https://aws.github.io/jsii

-   > Since documentation for each language can be generated is isolation, we can consider parallelizing this function in the future.
+   > Since documentation for each language can be generated in isolation, we can consider parallelizing this function in the future.

    - The **Doc-Gen** functions run asynchronously, and the documentation definition eventually becomes available.
 If the object is not available yet,